-Preferring to stick to freshwater areas with rocky bottom, the rock bass can be found from southeast Canada to the northeastern U.S. Several different methods can be used for catching these fish, including drifting, trolling, fly-fishing, and spin-casting while using cut bait.
+Preferring to stick to freshwater areas with rocky bottom, the rock bass can be found from southeast Canada to the northeastern U.S. Several different methods can be used for catching these fish, including drifting, trolling, fly-fishing, and spinning-reel while using cut bait.
 These game fish aren’t generally highly coveted, but they can be fun to catch.

 Habitat: Lake, Pond, River